Immunefi partners with Binance Smart Chain on bug bounties to secure BSC projects By Cointelegraph - Up News Info

 Immunefi partners with Binance Smart Chain on bug bounties to secure BSC projects

-Immunefi, a security service outfit that specialized in decentralized finance (DeFi) projects, has inked a collaboration with crypto exchange giant Binance.
+Immunefi, a security service outfit that specialized in decentralized finance (DeFi) projects, has inked a collaboration with the Binance Smart Chain.

-According to a release issued on Friday, Immunefi will work in collaboration with Binance to improve the security of projects on the Binance chain.
-As part of the partnership, Binance will match bug bounty payments issued by Immunefi to white hat hackers who discover vulnerabilities in BSC-based protocols.
+According to a release issued on Friday, Immunefi will work in collaboration with BSC to improve the security of projects on the Binance chain.
+As part of the partnership, ethical hackers who take part in a campaign to discover vulnerabilities in BSC-based projects will earn rewards.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.